y3owk1n/nvs/README.md

 - **Global Binary Directory:** `~/.local/bin` (or overridden via `NVS_BIN_DIR`)

 > [!note]
 > We have provided `nvs path` command for the best effort to automatically setup the path for you in common shells.
 If it does not work, you need to set it up manually.
+See below with some example.

 ### Macos Or Linux